Scientific Name

 Fertilizing: Give your Agaves a small amount of fertilizer in the spring during the first two years.

 Repotting: When the pot becomes full of roots, it has become pot-bound.
-If you notice you Agave becoming pot-bound, repot it with new soil in a new pot that is just slightly larger than the old one.
+If you notice your Agave becoming pot-bound, repot it with new soil in a pot slightly larger than the old one.

 Propagation: Since it can take years to produce seeds, Agaves are usually propagated by offsets.